gogs/gogs/README.md

 ### v0.2.*

-- Add gpm working principle design.
-- Command `install` and `remove` Add bundle and snapshot parser code for downloading or removing by bundle or snapshot.
 - Command `check` is for checking and downloading all missing dependencies.
-- Command `update` is for checking updates.
-- Command `remove` also need to remove files in `GPPATH/bin` and `GOPATH/pkg`.
 - i18n support for Chinese.
-- Add built-in application version in order to backup data when users update.
-- Command `install` add flag `-pc` which only downloads source files(including LICENSE and README).
 - Add template projects for testing commands.
+- Add feature auto-catch if run under GOPATH/bin.

 ### Future

 - Command `search` add flags `-n` and `-o` for number of list items and offset.
+- Command `update` is for checking updates.
 - Command `sync` is for sync packages in two computers, support client and server mode through ssh.
 - Command `init` is for auto-configuring Go develop environment.
 - Command `install` and `remove` and `update` backup data(up to 100 records) before executing.